zeroarst/qmetry-test-management-gradle-plugin/README.md

 * In case of QAS enter path to the folder in which testresult folder will be created.
 Plugin will automatically fetch testresult folder and upload results.
 * Enter directory path to upload zip file plugin will create zip file and upload it to QMetry Test Management.
 * testsuiteFields parameter will be ignored if existing Test suite Id is used to upload results.
+* testsuiteFields and testcaseFields use "Field Name" as key in JSON.

 ### Step 4:Generate Test Result(s) for your project.